-Welcome to the Swiss Cheese Plant world, also known by its botanical name Monstera Adansonii!
+Welcome to the Swiss Cheese Plant world, known by its botanical name Monstera Adansonii!
 This unique plant has quickly become a favorite among houseplant enthusiasts, thanks to its iconic leaves filled with natural holes, or “fenestrations,” which resemble Swiss cheese.
 Native to the lush rainforests of Central and South America, the Monstera Adansonii brings a tropical touch to any indoor space and is relatively easy to care for when given the right conditions.

 Table of Contents